DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

 * ethdev: Items and actions ``PF``, ``VF``, ``PHY_PORT``, ``PORT_ID`` are deprecated as hard-to-use / ambiguous and will be removed in DPDK 22.11.

-* ethdev: The use of attributes ``ingress`` / ``egress`` in "transfer" flows is deprecated as ambiguous with respect to the embedded switch.
-The use of these attributes will become invalid starting from DPDK 22.11.

 * ethdev: Actions ``OF_DEC_NW_TTL``, ``SET_IPV4_SRC``, ``SET_IPV4_DST``,
   ``SET_IPV6_SRC``, ``SET_IPV6_DST``, ``SET_TP_SRC``, ``SET_TP_DST``,
   ``DEC_TTL``, ``SET_TTL``, ``SET_MAC_SRC``, ``SET_MAC_DST``, ``INC_TCP_SEQ``,